Explore concepts of health and disability within the expanding context of global norms

 The interdisciplinary nature of this program attracts students with diverse perspectives and the seminar-style classes allow for in-depth discussion with your professors and peers alike.

-Experiential Learning opportunities (ELOs) such as visits to Cambridge University and the London School of Hygiene and Tropical Medicine will help you to develop the global awareness that is invaluable to personal and professional growth.
+Experiential and active learning opportunities (EALs) such as visits to Cambridge University and the London School of Hygiene and Tropical Medicine will help you to develop the global awareness that is invaluable to personal and professional growth.
 Expand your scope and understanding of the issues surrounding global health and disability.